listentorick/generate-adr-log/README.md

 ## To Use

-generate-adr-log -f "/c/myrepo" -o "/c/myoutput"
+./generate-adr-log -f "/c/myrepo" -o "/c/myoutput"

+The assumption here is the decision records are stored in /c/myrepo/doc/architecture/decisions

 ## Requirements